 - Freshly ground black pepper to taste

-- ¼ cup finely chopped fresh cilantro for garnish (optional)
+- ¼ cup finely chopped fresh cilantro or parsley, for garnish (optional)

 Instructions